 Here’s an example: I once drove my car through a puddle of water at a high speed, causing the water to splash over an innocent pedestrian.
 The result?
 The man’s shoes were soaked and dirty.

-Whenever I watch YouTube videos where this happens, I usually find it funny as well, so why not laugh at it when I do it myself?
-I didn't think about it, but my natural reaction was to just laugh about it.
+Because whenever I watch a YouTube video where this happens, I usually find it a little funny as well, so why not laugh about it now?
+Without giving it much thought, my natural reaction was to just laugh about it.

 However, 15 seconds later, I experienced a feeling of guilt and regret.
-I potentially ruined this man's day.
-He might have been on his way to a job interview, a funeral or a first date!
-What the hell have I done?!?!
+I potentially ruined this man’s day.
+He might have been on his way to a job interview, a funeral, or a first date!
 I quickly stopped my nervous laughter and spent the rest of the day feeling bad.

 This feeling of guilt makes me different from a sociopath (and a psychopath).